danielfrg/jupyter-flex/docs/reference.md

 To change the dashboard parameters tag one code cell with the `parameters`.

-This is the same tag used by [papermill](https://github.com/nteract/papermill) so you can use it as part of you pipeline.

 | Param | Description | Default |
 |---|---|---|
 | `flex_title` | Title for the dashboard | nbconvert: notebook file name<br>voila: *"Notebook"* |